MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ne-eventdetectoroemadapter-eventactionscale.md

 ## -description

 Enumeration defining the quality associated with a specific detection.
-It can be used for telemetry when no confidence is available or confidence is confusing to report
+It can be used for telemetry when no confidence is available or confidence is confusing to report.

 ## -enum-fields